 Sawfly caterpillars on Honeysuckle

-One of the sawfly caterpillars most frequently sighted in gardens and the countryside is the caterpillar of The Honeysuckle Sawfly, Zaraea fasciata
+A caterpillar frequently found in gardens and the countryside is the caterpillar of a sawfly often referred to as the The Honeysuckle Sawfly.

 The caterpillars may be found feeding in large numbers both on cultivated honeysuckles such as Leycestaria formosa, The Himalayan Honeysuckle and native wild species of honeysuckle.